Liu Bocheng: After the establishment of the PRC

 On 1 October 1949, Mao announced the establishment of the People's Republic of China.
 During the ceremony, Liu stood next to Mao.
 This marked the peak of his career as a military commander.
 In January 1950, Liu was appointed chairman of the Southwestern Division of the Central People's Government of PRC, together with Gao Gang, Rao Shushi, Peng and Lin Biao.
-The rewards of conquering southwestern China, however, proved only to be temporary.
+The rewards of conquering Southwestern China, however, proved only to be temporary.
 Mao soon sent his favorite general He Long to work alongside Liu, to supervise and share the power with Liu.
-During his short tenure as governor, Liu led his soldiers in the crackdown of bandits and restored law and order, oversaw economic development, and more importantly, made plans for the CCP invasion of Tibet.
+During his short tenure as governor, Liu led his soldiers in the crackdown of bandits and restored law and order, oversaw economic development, and more importantly, made plans for the takeover of Tibet.

 Towards the end of 1950, Liu was transferred to Nanjing as president and commissar of the Military Academy of the PLA, which would be considered a demotion for Liu.
 There were no clear or generally accepted reasons on record for his falling out of favour.
 One popular opinion holds that, during the long period of time that Liu worked with or under Mao, he never really earned Mao's trust.
 Liu himself knew that too.
 From the Chinese history, he learnt that most generals that helped establish a new dynasty ended up getting killed by the suspicious Emperor.
-In order to prevent that from happening on himself, he tried to stay as far away from politics as possible.
-Because of his early year military training in Soviet Union, he used that as an excuse to quit his job in the government and become the president and commissar of the Military Academy of the PLA.
+In order to prevent that from happening to himself, he tried to stay as far away from politics as possible.
+He used his military training in the Soviet Union in earlier years as an excuse to quit his job in the government and request to become the president and commissar of the Military Academy of the PLA.
 Mao approved his request.
-The other story says that, while Liu was still chairman, someone unknown to the public submitted a biography of Liu in support of his promotion.
+The other story says that, while Liu was still chairman, some unknown man submitted a biography of Liu in support of Liu's promotion.
 In this biography he described Liu as an offspring of Liu Bang, founder and first emperor of the Han dynasty, and hinted that Liu himself could set up his own empire as his ancestor did.
 Knowing of the cruelties and conspiracies in Chinese history, Liu was worried instead of happy, because he knew that it would arouse Mao's suspicions over Liu's intentions.
 Although Liu had this man arrested, Mao still learnt of the event, and Liu's worries eventually turned into reality.
 This only served to further increase Mao's long-time distrust of Liu.